NigelMwangi/ProjectMovie1/README.md

 2. Jupyter notebook - Major work on the Data analysis carried out in this Project
 3. Pdf On Presentation Content - A Summary of the project
 4. Slides Limks - Presentation on the work Flow of the Project

+## For The Links of the Google Slides(https://docs.google.com/presentation/d/1xBUHQmVbouom9Orl8Ekc0n9FuklV3EOjWTGeA016vFw/edit#slide=id.p)

+And for the Various DataSets

+Box Office Mojo(https://www.boxofficemojo.com/) to an external site.

+IMDB(https://www.imdb.com/) to an external site.

+Rotten Tomatoes(https://www.rottentomatoes.com/) to an external site.

+TheMovieDB(https://www.themoviedb.org/) to an external site.

+The Numbers(https://www.the-numbers.com/) to an external site.